microsoft/Kusto-Query-Language/doc/columnifexists.md

 ---
 title: column_ifexists() - Azure Data Explorer
-description: This article describes column_ifexists() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use the column_ifexists() function to return a reference to the column if it exists.
+ms.reviewer: alexans
+ms.topic: reference
+ms.date: 11/23/2022
 ---
 # column_ifexists()